Overview

 ```

-Execute the following command to enable Pleasanter service startup and automatic service startup.
+Execute the following commands to start the Pleasanter service and enable automatic service startup.

 ```